 Career opportunities often involve the design and implementation of health information systems (e.g., establishing electronic patient records, or establishing ‘best practices’ databases) in various health care settings.

 For more information, including courses in the Health Informatics Option, see the Undergraduate Calendar.

 How do I apply?

-If you are a future student interested in this option you should apply to the Health Studies program (co-op or regular).
+If you are a future student interested in this option you should apply to the Health Studies program or Public Health program (co-op or regular).
 You can declare the option at the end of your first year.